-I think I will settle down with Todoist for a while after a long search of a to-do app.
-Although some functions are lacking, Todoist has many key features which I think a to-do app must have.
+I think I will settle down with Todoist for a while after a long search of a to-do list app.
+Although some functions are lacking, Todoist has many key features that I think a to-do list app must have.
 I am going to start with the pros of this app:

 Flexible attachment file format.
 You can attach all kinds of files to a task, with no limitations like 2Do.
 This is of importance when working on different platforms.
 I can attach a word file from my phone, and work on the file on a computer.

 Relative cheap option compared with other cross-platform solutions.
 I am working at a University as a researcher, so I am qualified for the educational discount.
 I only need to pay $14.5 a year for one account.
 If I want to add accounts for my students, employees, or my spouse, I also only need to pay $14.5 for each account.
 However, the company just announced that they are going to increase the price for future users (from $29/year to $60/year for business users, and $29/year to $36/year for personal users).
 I suggest grabbing your subscription as soon as you can.

 For the iPhone app, there is no passcode locking functionality.
 I mean, seriously?
 I cannot set up an extra passcode for the Todoist app?
 This should be a default function for these kinds of apps which deal with sensitive personal information.
 For me, this is the only but huge concerns.

 No action function like 2do has.
 As I mentioned here, I think this function is really convenient and a must have for a to-do app.
 Todoist provides link function instead, but it is not as intuitive as the action function.
 For example, you can type tel: xxx-xxx-xxxx and it will become a link for making phone calls.
 But I cannot pick up numbers directly from my contacts.
 Typing adds chances of making mistakes.